lumostone/lumostone.github.io/README.md

-# website
+# The official website of lumostone

-The official website of lumostone.
+This site uses the Hugo theme [lumostone](https://github.com/lumostone/hugo-theme-lumostone).